Volunteer

 Volunteer Work Available

-Serving the community meal and cleaning up afterwards, Special events for shelter guests such as holiday parties, Driver to pick up food donations, Clerical work, Assisting in the food pantry, Co-facilitating in the Getting Ahead in a Just Getting By World class, Light maintenance work such as painting, Assisting with Christmas sign up, Sorting toys, Loading toys, Bellringing, Other seasonal work.
+Serving the community meal and cleaning up afterwards; Special events for shelter guests such as holiday parties; Driver to pick up food donations; Clerical work; Assisting in the food pantry; Co-facilitating in the Getting Ahead in a Just Getting By World class; Light maintenance work such as painting; Assisting with Christmas sign up; Sorting toys; Loading toys; Bellringing; Other seasonal work.

 IMMEDIATE NEED(S):

-Opportunity 1: Monday - Friday, pick up food donations from OU's Couch Cafeteria at 2:20-3:20 PM.
+Opportunity 1: Monday - Friday: Pick up food donations from OU's Couch Cafeteria at 2:20 PM-3:20 PM.

-Opportunity 2: Monday - Sunday: Help with dinner meal preparation, serving, and clean-up daily, 4-7 PM.
+Opportunity 3: Monday - Sunday: Help with dinner meal preparation, serving, and clean-up daily, 4:00 PM -7:00 PM.

-Opportunity 3: Monday - Sunday: General assistance and support daily, 4:30-7:30 PM.
+Opportunity 4: Monday - Thursday: General assistance and support daily, 9:00 AM – 4:00 PM.

 Restrictions

-18 and over or be serving with parent or guardian.
+18 and over or be serving with a parent or guardian.
 No violent crime or sex offense.
 Complete a volunteer application and pass background check.

 Contact